We don’t have any jobs available at present, but you might like to help out as a volunteer.

 Plant sales persons

 We raise much needed funds for our community allotment project by selling plants.
-We would like to re-start our plant stall at the Wallington Farmers’ Market and we need volunteers to run the stall.
+We would like help with our plant stall at the Wallington Farmers’ Market and we need volunteers to run the stall.
 Ideally you would know about garden plants so that you could advise buyers, but you don’t need to be a world expert, as the basic information is on the plant labels that we make.
 We will have a contactless card machine as well as a donation bucket to avoid handling cash.

 We have also started a volunteer task session on Saturday mornings.
 So if you are able to garden independently without support and would like to meet others and get some fresh air and exercise at the weekend, please also let us know.